threenary/crawlerizer/README.md

 # crawlerizer
-This project consists of a simple REST API in which one can post a JSON object consisting of an url, which is parsed by the bakend and it tries to crawl the result trying to _qualify_ the content.
+This project consists of a simple REST API in which one can post a JSON object consisting of an url, which is parsed by the backend and it tries to crawl the result trying to _qualify_ the content.

 ## List of Endpoints